projectchrono/chrono-unity/README.md

 ## Installation using the supplied pre-built Chrono library and .cs files

 Clone the current release from github (NOTE: This repo uses LFS - simply downloading a zip clone will not work).
-Download the Windows Chrono Relase 9.0.1 library zip file (Unix to come).
+Download the Windows Chrono Release 9.0.1 library zip file (Unix to come).
 Unzip the chrono package to the Chrono Unity Assets/Plugin folder.
 Launch UnityHub and add a project from disk and navigate to the location of your ChronoUnity directory.
 Launch the correct Unity version, wait for compilation, and open the physics or vehicle demo scenes.